dhamaniasad/flashcards-for-developers-1/README.md

 ## Syncing with local JSON files

 You can also sync the database with content from JSON files.
-The sample syntax for the JSON files is shown in the `data_sample` folder.
+The sample syntax for the JSON files is shown in the `data` folder.

 **Usage:**